bellesea/scrapers/README.md

 - Run `pytest -s --uc scraper.py`
 - After youtube page loads, log in manually.
 After 60 seconds, page would automatically run your queries.
 - You can find the scraped html pages inside `results`.
-- If this doesn't work, run use_api.py to use PyTube API instead of scraping
+- If this doesn't work, update queries in and run using_api.py (this will use PyTube API instead of scraping)